 5 questions to help you assess your website

 1) Who is your target audience?

-You then need to make sure that the way you are communicating with ‘them’ across your website is consistent, but, more importantly, appealing.
+Assess each page in turn…not just the homepage.
+You need to make sure that the way you are communicating with ‘them’ across your website is consistent, but, more importantly, appealing.
 This means assessing everything from language, tone, formality and approach.

 2) Where are your calls to action?

 Tell your website visitor what you want them to do!
 Do you do that enough?

 For most of us, our website is our ‘shop window’, whether we have a physical shopfront or not.
 It is not just pages of information.
 Your website is there to do a job.
 You want people to engage with you; to buy from you; to use your services…so remember to tell them!
 Unfortunately, it is not like a physical shop where you can jump out and say “how can I help you?”
 So, you call to action buttons and links need to do this for you.

 A call to action is simply an instruction.
 It’s telling your website visitor what you would like them to do.
 It can be very direct or more subtle – i.e. ‘Buy it now’ vs ‘Get in touch to find out more.’

 Don’t only think about what you say but also why you are saying it.
 Finally, also consider where and how often you say it.